revanthchowdaryarekatla/mytube-clone-project/README.md

 This project recreates the visual layout of YouTube’s homepage — including the navbar, sidebar, and video thumbnails — without using JavaScript or frameworks.

 ---
+⚠ Disclaimer:
+This project is made only for educational and personal learning purposes.
+It is not affiliated with or endorsed by Amazon in any way.
+All product data and images are placeholders and no real transactions occur.

+---

 ## 🚀 Features